Feds to build tent city to house migrant kids in Tornillo, Texas

 The increase of children who are alone and in need of care at the border is the product of a new Trump administration policy that on May 7 began criminally prosecuting all adult migrants crossing the U.S.-Mexico border between ports of entry.
 As a result, the Department of Homeland Security separates any children traveling with those adults before prosecution.

-One shelter in Brownsville, Texas, holding nearly 1,500 boys aged 10 to 17 opened its doors to reporters on Wednesday.
-NBC News was among the first to tour the facility, which closely resembled a jail, only allowing children outside for two hours per day.
+One shelter in Brownsville, holding nearly 1,500 boys aged 10 to 17, opened its doors to reporters on Wednesday.
+NBC News was among the first to tour the facility, which closely resembled a jail and allows children outside for only two hours per day.

 Breaking News Emails

-Acting Deputy Commissioner for U.S. Customs and Border Protection Ron Vitiello told MSNBC on Thursday that about 1,500 immigrants are being arrested each day for crossing the border illegally.
+Ron Vitiello, acting deputy commissioner of Customs and Border Protection, told MSNBC on Thursday that about 1,500 immigrants are being arrested each day for crossing the border illegally.
 Vitiello said the policy is meant to deter families of immigrants from coming to the U.S.

-The facility in Brownsville is holding children for 52 days on average and children are sometimes sent to foster homes if family members cannot be found.
+The facility in Brownsville is holding children for 52 days on average.
+They are sometimes sent to foster homes if relatives in the U.S. cannot be found.

 "HHS is legally required to provide care and shelter for all unaccompanied alien children referred by [the Department of Homeland Security], and works in close coordination with DHS on the security and safety of the children and community," a spokesman for HHS said in a statement.